phn/pytpm/doc/reference.rst

 Structures used in representing TPM states are declared in :file:`tpm.h`.
 Finally, declarations for some routines for numerical integration are provided in :file:`misc.h`.

+Documentation for the TPM C library, in PDF format, is included with the source code and is also available at :download:`this url
+<TPM/tpm.pdf>`.

 The items in the TPM library that were wrapped with *SWIG* and made available through PyTPM, are present in the :mod:`pytpm.tpm`